hsbmapa/SDO-Assignment3/README.md

 * In the config.yml file, I made a new command to deploy the the test (non-production environment).
 It's creating it in its own test environment so we can have multiple running at the same time.
 Essentially one for testing, and another for production

 ### Deploying Production Environment
+* A final production environment, after the testing of the non-production would be deployed under the prod environment for final consumers/customers.
+The application to be pushed out.

+### Stage Gate
+* A stage gate is used for authorisation of the production of the application.
+This way a leader of the application would have to review and authorise for the application to be pushed and deployed to production.

 ## Screenshots